The Executive Remuneration Review: USA

 The doctrine of constructive receipt

 The third rule that effectively requires accrual basis accounting for compensation is commonly referred to as the doctrine of constructive receipt.
 When an employee uses a cash basis method of accounting, the employee only recognises compensation for tax purposes when the compensation is actually received.
 Under the doctrine of constructive receipt, compensation is treated as actually received – that is, it is constructively received – if the employee has the unrestricted current right to receive the compensation, even if the employee elects not to accept it.9 The doctrine of constructive receipt, the contours of which have largely been shaped by court decisions, requires that employers be cautious about offering US executives opportunities to receive compensation currently or in the future.
-Such offers often will also fall foul of the rules under Section 409A.
+Such offers often will also run afoul of the rules under Section 409A.

 Acceleration of income recognition

 Section 83 of the Code permits the intentional acceleration of income by US executives in limited circumstances.
 The opportunity to accelerate income under Section 83 is commonly referred to as the ability to make a Section 83(b) election.